 - (a) A secured creditor shall submit for recording a satisfaction of a security instrument within 30 days after the creditor receives full payment or performance of the secured obligation.
-If a security instrument secures a line of credit or future advances, the secured obligation is fully performed only if, in addition to full payment, the secured creditor has received a notification requesting the creditor to terminate the line of credit or containing a statement sufficient to terminate the effectiveness of the provision for future advances in the security instrument. - (b) Except as otherwise provided in Section 205, a secured creditor that is required to submit a satisfaction of a security instrument for recording and does not do so by the end of the period specified in subsection (a) is liable to the landowner for any actual damages caused by the failure, but not punitive damages...
+If a security instrument secures a line of credit or future advances, the secured creditor shall submit for recording a satisfaction of the security instrument only if the secured creditor has also received a notification requesting the creditor to terminate the line of credit or containing a statement sufficient to terminate the effectiveness of the provision for future advances in the security instrument. - (b) Except as otherwise provided in subsection (c) and in Section 205, a secured creditor that is required to submit a satisfaction of a security instrument for recording and fails to do so by the end of the period specified in subsection (a) is liable to the landowner for: - (1) the actual loss caused by the failure; and - (2) [\$500] and reasonable attorney's fees and court costs, if: - 23 (A) after the expiration of the period specified in subsection (a), - the landowner gives the creditor a notification by certified mail, return receipt requested, - demanding that the creditor submit a satisfaction for recording; and